-Concretely, our work is grounded in the context of Fine (Swamy et al. 2010), a purely functional language with a type system based on a combination of dependent refinements and affine types.
-Our contributions include the following:
+Concretely, our work is based on FINE (Swamy et al. 2010a), a purely functional language with a type system containing dependent refinements and affine types.
+Our contributions include:

-- We present FX (§3), an extension of the term syntax of Fine with stateful commands including object allocation, deletion and mutation.
-We also extend the type language with Hoare types (Nanevski et al. 2006) to give specifications (in the style of Hoare triples) to stateful code in FX. - We show how to translate FX programs to Fine (§4), using Fine's affine types to model state, and dependent refinements for the translation of Hoare types.
+- We present FX (§3), an extension of the term syntax of FINE with stateful commands including object allocation, deletion and mutation.
+We also extend the type language with Hoare types (Nanevski et al. 2006) to give specifications (in the style of Hoare triples) to stateful code in FX. - We show how to translate FX programs to FINE (§4), using FINE's affine types to model state, and dependent refinements for the translation of Hoare types.
 The core idea is to divide a stateful object into a pure value and an affine token whose type mentions the current state of the object.
-We prove that our translation is a simulation, which implies that refinement type checking in Fine guarantees assertion safety for FX. - We demonstrate the effectiveness of our approach on a variety of examples (§5), which, although simpler than the B+ trees verified interactively in Ynot, are still known to be challenging.
-Our examples include a conference management program previously verified for authorization properties by Swamy et al. (2010); a client of a stateful API of collections and iterators studied by Bierhoff and Aldrich (2007); and an encoding of information flow tracking suitable for use with programs that may leak information via side effects (an enhancement of a technique studied by Swamy (2008)).
+We prove that our translation is a simulation, which implies that refinement type checking in FINE guarantees assertion safety for FX. - We demonstrate the effectiveness of our approach on a variety of examples (§5), which, although simpler than the B+ trees verified interactively in Ynot, are still known to be challenging.
+Our examples include a conference management program previously verified for authorization properties by Swamy et al. (2010a); a client of a stateful API of collections and iterators studied by Bierhoff and Aldrich (2007); and an encoding of in-